 The easiest classification is to divide chatbots into:

-1. bots integrated within social media and messaging apps like Facebook Messenger, Slack, Telegram, Twitter, WhatsApp, etc.;
+1. bots integrated within social media and custom instant messaging apps like Facebook Messenger, Slack, Telegram, Twitter, WhatsApp, etc.;

 2. standalone applications (e.g., Amazon Alexa, Google Assistant or Siri).